Summer Camp Music Festival: 2024

 In December 2023, it was announced that Summer Camp Music Festival would be rebranded as Solshine: A Music & Arts Reverie.
-The scheduled dates for Solshine are May 24 – May 26, 2024.
+The scheduled dates for Solshine are May 24–26, 2024.

-on Friday 5/24, there was a short “code red” prompting a temporary shutdown of music because of inclement weather.
-Lightening and thunder was in the area with rain.
-The gates reopened near 6pm, and String Cheese performed at 6:15pm, one hour later than scheduled.
+On Friday, May 24, 2024, there was a short “code red” prompting a temporary shutdown of music because of inclement weather.
+Lightning and thunder was in the area with rain.
+The gates reopened at approximately 6pm, and String Cheese performed at 6:15pm, one hour later than scheduled.